I'itoi

-Iʼitoi or Iʼithi is, in the cosmology of the O'odham peoples of Arizona, the creator and God who resides in a cave below the peak of Baboquivari Mountain, a sacred place within the territory of the Tohono O'odham Nation.
+I'itoi or I'ithi is, in the cosmology of the O'odham peoples of Arizona, the creator and God who resides in a cave below the peak of Baboquivari Mountain, a sacred place within the territory of the Tohono O'odham Nation.
 O'odham oral history describes I'itoi bringing Hohokam people to this earth from the underworld.
 Hohokam are ancestors of both the Tohono O'odham (Desert People) and the Akimel O'odham (River People).
 He is also responsible for the gift of the Himdag, a series of commandments guiding people to remain in balance with the world and interact with it as intended.

 Visitors to the cave are asked to bring a gift to ensure their safe return from the depths.

 Name

 The Pima also refer to I'itoi as Se:he "Elder Brother", also See-a-huh.
-The term Iʼithi is a dialectal variant used by the Hia C-eḍ O'odham.
+The term I'ithi is a dialectal variant used by the Hia C-eḍ O'odham.

-He is most often referred to as the Man in the Maze, a reference to a design appearing on O'odham basketry and petroglyphs.
+He is most often depicted as the Man in the Maze, a design appearing on O'odham basketry and petroglyphs.
 This positions him at the entry to a labyrinth.
 This labyrinth is believed by the Akimel O'odham and Tohono O'odham to be the maze of life, where a person travels through life and encounters the different moments that impact them.

 Modern appearance

 The Man in the Maze motif appears frequently in contemporary crafts and art of the Southwest of the United States, most prominently by Tohono O'odham silversmiths rings and other jewelry and Akimel O'odham artisans in baskets.
 Among these groups, the pattern has been very popular since the 1900s.
-Every basket pattern has a "mistake," called a dau ("door"), which is intentionally integrated into its design so that the spirit of the basket can be released.
+Every basket pattern has a "mistake", called a dau ("door"), which is intentionally integrated into its design so that the spirit of the basket can be released.

-A similar symbol appears as a key plot point in the HBO television series "Westworld", accompanied by a legend described as an "old native myth," in which the image of the maze is explained in part as representing, "the sum of a man's life.
+A similar symbol appears as a key plot point in the HBO television series Westworld, accompanied by a legend described as an "old native myth," in which the image of the maze is explained in part as representing, "the sum of a man's life.
 The choices he makes, the dreams he hangs onto."